On some aspects of the discretization of the Suslov problem: Preliminaries

 In addition to the distribution, we need to specify the dynamical evolution of the system through the Lagrangian function.
-In nonholonomic mechanics, the procedure leading from the Newtonian point of view to the Lagrangian one is given by the Lagrange-d'Alembert principle.
-This principle says that a curve $g:I\subset \R\Flder Q$ describes an admissible motion of the system if
+In nonholonomic mechanics, the procedure leading from the Newtonian point of view to the Lagrangian one is given by the Lagrange-d'Alembert's principle.
+This principle says that a continuously differentiable curve $g:I\subset \R\Flder G$ describes an admissible motion of the system if

-with respect to all variations such that $\delta g\lp t\rp\in D_{g\lp t\rp}$, $t_1\leq t\leq t_2$ and the fixed endpoint condition is satisfied, and if the velocity of the motion itself satisfies the constraints.
-It is to be noted that the Lagrange-d'Alembert principle is not variational since we are imposing the constraints on the curve {\it after} the extremization.
-Thus, one may consider the intrinsic data defining the Lagrangian nonholonomic problem to be given by the triple $(G,L,D)$.
+with respect to all variations such that $\delta g\lp t\rp\in D_{g\lp t\rp}$, $t_1\leq t\leq t_2$, the fixed endpoint condition is satisfied, and the velocity of the motion satisfies the constraints.
 Using Lagrange-d'Alembert's principle, we arrive at the nonholonomic equations, which in coordinates read

 where $\lambda_{\alpha}, \alpha=1,...,m$ are ``Lagrange multipliers''.
 The right-hand side of equation (\ref{Con-1}) represents the reaction forces due to the constraints, and equations (\ref{Con-2}) represent the constraints themselves.
+Needless to say, under appropriate regularity conditions the equations \eqref{LdAeqs} generate a local flow within $D\subset TG$.
 For more details we refer to \cite{Arn,Bl}.